colas002/YujieHe.github.io/essays/discuss-and-view-of-Javascript.md

 For the function, in C, C++, java, it require you to define a type of data that your function will return, while javascript only needs you to put word function in front of function name, and then you could return whatever you want, no matter a string, a number, a variable, a boolean, anything.

-## Learn about Javascript
+## Learn About Javascript

 It's been a while for me not coding using javascript since high school, through this module, the course and assignment E07: Introduction to Javascript helps me refresh and organize the knowledge about javascript I have forgotten or unfamiliar things like spread operator, arrow functions, and etc.

 I think javascript is a good programming language from a software engineering perspective because it runs fast, is very easy to learn compared to other programming languages like C++, and it is famous and widely used.

-## Thoughts about athletic software engineering
+## Thoughts About Athletic Software Engineering

 Through few times of practice WODs, I do find practice WODs was very useful, it give me the opportunity to get practice, adapt and find the question I might have when I was coding, like coding speed, the understanding of method, the ability to solve problems in short amount of time, and etc.